 Educational WorkshopsKNB provided Nassau County residents an opportunity to learn about the proper methods in tree selection, planting, care, and proper recycling or reuse of containers.
 Upon workshop completion participants selected one or two free trees to plant on their property.
 Rather than provide seedlings, everyone agreed that providing trees in 3 to 5-gallon containers would offer the best opportunity of survival.
 Four species were offered ensuring the right species for the planting location.
 In some cases, KNB was able to support some specific requests beyond the main four species offered.
 The Adopt-A-Tree project extended across all of Nassau County.
 In-person educational workshops were completed in Yulee, Callahan, and Fernandina Beach prior to March 2020.
 Due to social distancing measures the Hilliard workshop transitioned to an online format.
 Trees were then delivered and left in a safe place to avoid contact.

-Many thanks to the Nassau County Extension, partners, volunteers, and Nassau County residents who participated in the workshops.
+Many thanks to donors, Nassau County Extension, partners, volunteers, and Nassau County residents who participated in the workshops.
 Together we are Planting Nassau’s Future!